-Chlorpyrifos is an organophosphate insecticide, first registered in 1965.
+Chlorpyrifos is an organophosphate insecticide, first registered in 1965; labeled product names have included Lorsban, Dursban, and other trade names.
 It has been used for a large variety of agricultural uses, including soybeans, fruit and nut trees, broccoli, cauliflower, and other row crops, as well as non-food uses.
 Chlorpyrifos is a cholinesterase inhibitor, requiring medical monitoring (see section D 4.1. for requirements).

 Currently, chlorpyrifos remains registered as it undergoes registration review, a program that re-evaluates all pesticides on a 15-year cycle.
-The chlorpyrifos registration review is scheduled to be completed in 2022.
+The chlorpyrifos registration review was scheduled to be completed in 2022.